cakbaral/binf6110-assignment-4/README.md

 ## Discussion

+Starting with the results observed from the UMAP clusters, there were initially 37 clusters identified from a total of 156,572 cells.
+After annotation, there were 10 dominant cell types that were identified from these clusters over the course of post-infection.
+Out of these cell types, neurons had the largest presence across the cell populations in multiple clusters, while T cells had the smallest presence, limited to a single cluster.
+When selecting cluster 4, identified as B cells, to annotate manually, to check the performance of SingleR, using *Iglc2*, *Fcer2a*, and *Iglc1*, as the top gene markers according to average log2Fold change, , whereas Huang et al. confirmed the presence and expression of the *Fcer2a* gene (, 2024).
+Meanwhile, the *FCER2* gene is known for encoding CD23, a particular receptor expressed on B cells that is responsible for the production of IgE antibodies (Chan et al., 2014).
+In turn, IgE has been found to be responsible for increasing responsiveness in the respiratory tract during influenza A, in response to airway resistance, which may have been exacerbated by atopic symptoms or stress caused by the virus (Suzuki et al., 1998).

 ## References
 Aran, D., Looney, A. P., Liu, L., Wu, E., Fong, V., Hsu, A., Chak, S., Naikawadi, R. P., Wolters, P. J., Abate, A. R., Butte, A. J., & Bhattacharya, M. (2019).
 Reference-based analysis of lung single-cell sequencing reveals a transitional profibrotic macrophage. *Nature Immunology*, *20*, 163-172. https://doi.org/10.1038/s41590-018-0276-y